holdex/developers/docs/CONTRIBUTING.md

 | `fix(sdk): mute sound` | `Fix: add file to mute sound`  | Technical details  |
 | `test(api): open door` | `Feat: modified door function` | Vague, past tense  |

-A feature isn't a button, toggle, or handler — it's **what the user gains from it**.
-Ask _"What will users be able to do?"_ not _"What am I building?"_
+A feature isn't a button, toggle, or handler — it's what the user gains from it.
+Ask _"What will users be able to do?"_ not _"What am I building?"_ Use action verbs: _View, Play, Customize, Save_.

-1. **Replace UI labels with actions**: Wrong: "Add dropdown for filters" →
-   Correct: "Filter search results by category"
-1. **Describe outcomes, not components**: Wrong: "Fix API error handling" →
-   Correct: "Gracefully recover from connection errors"
-1. **Use user action verbs**: _View, Play, Customize, Save_, etc.

 > [!WARNING]
 > This rule applies to **all PR types**, including `docs`.
 Do not use verbs that